CS2103AUG2016-T17-C2/addressbook-level4/docs/UserGuide.md

 ` venue can't be null`

-If any of the above conditions are voilated, Task Book will not perform the operation and will feedback the user to make the necessary changes.
+If any of the above conditions are violated, Task Book will not perform the operation and will feedback the user to make the necessary changes.

 Furthermore, Task Book also checks for Date clashes with other dates.